mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

-We first specify the data, type, levels and the desired method to select the regularization parameter $\lambda$, similarly as for the pairwise MGM.
-Here, however, we specify \code{k = 3}, indicating that we would like to estimate all pairwise and all 3-way interactions.
+We first specify the data, type, levels and the desired method to select the regularization parameter $\lambda$, similarly to the pairwise MGM.
+But here we specify with \code{k = 3} to estimate \emph{all} pairwise and \emph{all} 3-way interactions.